andkirby/commithook/doc/protect-code.md

 ### Allowed be default
 There is an option which allows to commit any file.

-`commithook files:allow-default`
+`commithook files allow-default`

 In this case "allowed" list will be ended rule and will have highest priority.

 You switch it to OFF:

-`commithook files:allow-default 0`
+`commithook files allow-default 0`

 In this case "protected" list will be ended rule and will have highest priority.
 It will pass a commit only if "allowed" list covers a path.